vitaminac/maths/ReadMe.md

 ## [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning/)

-assignments and notes from the course by Andrew Ng
+lecture notes and assignments from the course taught by Andrew Ng